 Peasant Knight is a puzzle-platformer.
 With a twist.
 You're relentlessly dashing into the face of danger, namely traps like suddenly erupting flame pits.
-You can only go forward!
-Or stop.
+You can only go forward, or stop completely.

-The game challenges your muscle memory and eye-hand coordination, but most of the thrill comes from solving levels, each level is like a complex machine of traps that you need to grasp and navigate through.
+The game challenges your muscle memory and hand-eye coordination, but most of the thrill comes from solving levels - each level is like a complex machine of traps that you need to navigate through and solve.

 I co-wrote the music for this game with my long-time collaborator David Robinson.
 We had various musical influences including Rayman, Crash Bandicoot, and MediEvil.
-The game is co-developed and published by Ratalaika Games
+The game is co-developed and published by Ratalaika Games.
+The Soundtrack will be available for download following the game's release.

 0000 is a hard-as-nails platformer in which you play as a courageous 1-bit cowboy.
 It will be available digitally on Steam, Nintendo 3DS, Nintendo Switch, PS4, and hopefully PSVita and Xbox One too.
 You can find out more and play a free demo of the game here